 Figure 2(a) shows the pitch track of the top voice of chant GCH-ID 008 and Figure 2(b) the corresponding pitch histogram.
-In this case, the note events, shown by the horizontal black lines, are determined from the raw audio trace by using the TONY software (Mauch et al. 2015).
-The reason for using TONY for the analysis of chant group CG 008-011 is that we wanted to have the maximum degree of confidence that the pitch tracks have been reduced to those parts of the Fo-trajectories which a listener would perceive as note objects with a perceptionally well-defined pitch.
+In this case, the note events, shown by the horizontal black lines, are determined from the raw audio trace by using the Tony software (Mauch et al. 2015).
+The reason for using Tony for the analysis of chant group CG 008-011 is that we wanted to have the maximum degree of confidence that the pitch tracks have been reduced to those parts of the F0-trajectories which a listener would perceive as note objects with a perceptionally well-defined pitch.
 This was achieved by visually and acoustically checking and manually editing individual note events.
-This interactive post-processing capability of TONY is currently not available with the approach proposed by (Rosenzweig, Scherbaum, and Müller 2019).
+This interactive post-processing capability of Tony is currently not available with the approach proposed by Rosenzweig, Scherbaum, and Müller (2019).

 The pitch histogram in Figure 2(b) shows that the pitches are not evenly distributed along the vertical pitch axis but are strongly clustered and appear as individual pitch groups.
-A model which accommodates such a grouping is a Gaussian mixture model in which the pitch histogram is fit by a weighted mixture of K Gaussian distributions, see Figure 2(c).
+A model which accommodates such a grouping is a Gaussian mixture model in which the pitch set, which in case of Figure 2 consists of 7675 values, is fit by a weighted mixture of K Gaussian distributions, see Figure 2(c).
+This is done by using a modified version of the of the expectation-maximization algorithm by Fox (2011).

-The mean values μ_k and standard deviations σ_k for each of the Gaussians are displayed to the right of each pitch group, following the so-called pitch group indices PGI, which represent the distance to the most salient pitch group (which is defined to have a PGI of o).
+The mean values μ_k and standard deviations σ_k (in cents) for each of the Gaussians are displayed to the right of each pitch group as $\mu_k \pm \sigma_k$ following the so-called pitch group indices PGI, which represent the distance to the most salient pitch group (which is defined to have a PGI of 0).
 For example, in Figure 2, we have K = 10 pitch groups, with the most salient one (the pitch group with the largest area under its Gaussian) being the 6th one (k = 6), if counted from lowest to highest pitch.
 Hence, PGI = 0 in this example corresponds to μ_6 = 2433 and σ_6 = 27.
 The most salient pitch group corresponds to the pitch group which is most often heard in the complete chant.
 This in turn makes it perceptionally salient because its representation in short-term memory is enhanced in comparison to the other pitch groups present, as shown in a number of studies by (Deutsch 1970, 1972, 1975).
 Therefore, PGIs reference the pitch groups in a perceptionally meaningful way without having to make assumptions about functional relations (e.g. the relation to a tonic).
 Finally, in Figure 2(c), the tilted blue numbers between the pitch groups specify the differences (given in cents) between the center pitches of neighboring pitch groups.
 Loosely speaking, we refer to these differences as expected step sizes of melodic seconds.
 It is interesting to note that the expected step sizes between the most salient pitch group and its immediate neighbors are close to 200 cents (210 cents and 188 cents, respectively), while most of the others are smaller.
 In addition, the differences between the most salient pitch group and pitch groups -4 and 4 are both close to a pure fifth.
 As a consequence, pitch group -4, -1, 0 with its constituting intervals 499, and 709 cents builds a nearly pure 1-4-5 chord, as does the combination of pitch groups 0, 3, 4 with 507 and 704 cents, respectively.